Savage Love: History

 In 1991, Savage was living in Madison, Wisconsin, and working as a manager at a local video store that specialized in independent film titles.
 There, he befriended Tim Keck, co-founder of The Onion, who announced that he was moving to Seattle to help start an alternative weekly newspaper titled The Stranger.
 Savage "made the offhand comment that forever altered [his] life: 'Make sure your paper has an advice column – everybody claims to hate 'em, but everybody seems to read 'em'."
 He typed up a sample column, and to his surprise Keck offered him the job.

+Until 1999, the format of the conversation began with an advice seeker saying, "Hey faggot", then asking their question.
+Savage's intent was reappropriation of the word into a positive description for gay guys.
+Using this word worked when the readers were LGBT, but as the column grew popular, Savage changed to a generic greeting to better match the expectations of the general public.

 Since 2002, he has written the column at Eppie Lederer's desk, which he, a "lifelong fan" of her Ann Landers column, bought at auction after the noted advice columnist died.

 Savage stated in a February 2006 interview in The Onion's A.V.
 Club (which publishes his column) that he began the column with the express purpose of providing mocking advice to heterosexuals, since most straight advice columnists were "clueless" when responding to letters from gay people.

 Language

 During the run of Savage Love, Savage has popularized several neologisms and initialisms.
 He has also debunked several sexual neologisms for sex acts, including the "donkey punch", the "Dirty Sanchez", the "pirate", and the "hot Karl", concluding "they're all fictions."
-He has objected to use of the term "pussy" as an insult, saying that vaginas were wonderful, "popping out babies", and proposed "scrotum", plural "scrota", as an insult.
+He has objected to use of the term "pussy" as an insult, saying that vaginas were wonderful, "popping out babies", and proposed "scrotum" (pl. "scrota") as an insult.

 Savage has also tried to reclaim many offensive words.
 For the first six years of the column, he had his readers address him with "Hey, faggot", as a comment on previous efforts to reclaim offensive words.
 He was criticized for this by some gay activists.
 After receiving criticism for use of the word "retarded"—considered by many to be an offensive slur against those with intellectual disabilities—Savage suggested "leotarded" as an alternative, because "leotard" rhymes with "retard".